shirleyar/WebScrubbing/README.md

 # Web Scrubbing (home assignment)

-REST API for scrubbing a web page.
+REST API for scrubbing urls in a web page.
 Saved links are stored in a MongoDb database.

 ****base url: `/webScrubbing/api/v1`****